LayoutXML/TickTock-Wear/README.md

 # TickTock Wear

 TickTock wear is a semi-open source Wear OS (Android Wear) application that adds a ticking sound to your Android smart watch.
-You can add time, battery percentage, and charging status restrictions.
+Add time, battery percentage, and charging status restrictions.
 Premium users can also change the ticking sound and enable hourly chime.

 <url>